Make Your Next Trip Extraordinary

 Dishes to try

 Any of the plant-based dishes at Ali Pacha.
-Meaning “Universe of Plants” in the native Aymara language, this fine-dining restaurant—started by an alumnus of renowned restaurant Gustu (see “Meal worth the splurge”)—has a menu based entirely on foraged plant products, with the aim of showcasing under-used produce while championing micro-producers from around Bolivia.
+Meaning “Universe of Plants” in the native Aymara language, this fine-dining spot—started by an alumnus of renowned restaurant Gustu (one of La Paz’s top restaurants)—has a menu based entirely on foraged plant products, with the aim of showcasing under-used produce while championing micro-producers from around Bolivia.
 Located in the downtown area of La Paz, it offers three, five, and seven-course vegan tasting menus.

 Meal worth the splurge